cmu-mfi/rtc/doc/index.md

 ![mezzlab](files/mezzlab.jpg)

-Robotics Training Center (RTC) is a project funded by [NIST](https://www.nist.gov/) in 2023-2024.
-The project was proposed by [Carnegie Mellon University](https://www.cmu.edu/) in collaboration with [ARM Institute](https://arminstitute.org/)
+The Robotics Training Center (RTC) is a project funded by [NIST](https://www.nist.gov/) in 2023-2024.
+The project was proposed by [Carnegie Mellon University](https://www.cmu.edu/) in collaboration with the [ARM Institute](https://arminstitute.org/)

 The center includes a set of robots repeatedly performing manufacturing and assembly manipulation tasks with an adjustable level of variation.
 To achieve the vision, the project consisted of five core thrusts: